-2017 brought on a host of new opportunities and exciting changes for GRID Alternatives and the SASH program.
-GRID continued its implementation and expansion of the SASH program's Third-Party Ownership (TPO) model which helps provide additional funding for projects, thereby increasing the number of qualified families who are able to take advantage of the SASH Program.
+In the second half of 2018, the SASH Program posted strong results, with over 1.8 MW (CEC-AC) of solar electric capacity interconnected for the direct benefit of over 500 CA low-income homeonwers.
+GRID continued its implementation and expansion of the SASH Program's Third-Party Ownership (TPO) model which helps provide additional funding for projects, thereby increasing the number of qualified families who are able to take advantage of the SASH Program.
 The SASH Program's TPO model is uniquely structured to be a "families-first" model that maximizes homeowner benefit and champions consumer protection.
-In March 2017, the Commission approved a second TPO provider for the SASH program, allowing GRID to increase the volume of TPO-funded projects.5 To illustrate, of the SASH 2.0 projects installed to date in 2017, nearly 75% utilized the TPO model.
+In March 2017, the Commission approved a second TPO provider for the SASH program, allowing GRID to increase the volume of TPO-funded projects.
+To illustrate, of the SASH 2.0 projects installed, over 75% utilized the TPO model.

 The SASH Program provides direct economic benefits to participating families, and also adds value to the industry in the areas of green job training and broad consumer education.
 Each SASH project contains a workforce development component and provides opportunities for job trainees and volunteers to get hands-on experience installing solar systems.
-Every SASH installation includes either a team of volunteers from the local community or graduates from job training programs.
-In addition, each subcontracted installation requires at least one job trainee to participate in the project, as a paid worker learning valuable skills.
-These green job training opportunities form the backbone of SASH and create lasting value in local communities by helping foster a new green workforce - a workforce of skilled
+Every

-SASH Semi-Annual Progress Report, July 2017
+SASH Semi-Annual Progress Report, January 2019